ProcessEight/magento-2-professional-developer-certification/1_Magento_Architecture_and_Customization_Techniques.md

 # 1. Magento Architecture and Customization Techniques

-This topic comprises 33% of the topics covered in the exam.
+This topic comprises 18% of the topics covered in the exam.

 ## 1.1 Describe the Magento module-based architecture

+* Describe module limitations.
+* How do different modules interact with each other?
+* What side effects can come from this interaction?

 Describe module architecture.
 * What are the significant steps to add a new module?